Y-PLONI/indexer_lib_sivan22/README.md

 ./build.sh
 ```

-The build script will:
+The build scripts will:
-1. Compile the IndexerLib sources with the FFI wrapper using Native AOT
+1. Compile the included IndexerLib sources with the FFI wrapper using Native AOT
-2. Output the library to `csharp_lib/bin/Release/net8.0/{platform}/publish/`
+2. Output the library to `csharp_lib/bin/Release/net8.0/{rid}/publish/` where `rid` is one of:
+  - `win-x64`
+  - `linux-x64`
+  - `osx-x64` or `osx-arm64`

 ## Getting Started